PhasecoreX/docker-red-discordbot/README.md

 - `-e TOKEN=bot_token`: The bot token you want Red-DiscordBot to use.
 - `-e PREFIX=.`: The prefix you want Red-DiscordBot to use.

-Optional environment variables to make you life easier:
+Optional environment variables to make your life easier:
 - `-e TZ=America/Detroit`: Specify a timezone.
 By default, this is UTC.
 - `-e PUID=1000`: Specify the user Red-DiscordBot will run as.
 All files it creates will be owned by this user on the host.
 By default, this is 1000.
 - `-e PGID=1000`: Can also be specified if you want a specific group.
 By default, this is whatever PUID is set to (which by default, is 1000).